olilarkin/awesome-musicdsp/README.md

 - [Will Pirkle](http://www.willpirkle.com/) - Will Pirkle has written two books that will be invaluable the aspiring audio plug-in developer - "Designing Audio Effect Plug-Ins in C++" and "Designing Software Synthesizer Plug-Ins in C++".
 For more info [see here](http://www.willpirkle.com/about/books/])
 - [Dodge and Jerse - Computer Music: Synthesis, Composition and Performance, 2nd Edition](https://books.google.co.uk/books/about/Computer_Music.html?id=eY_BQgAACAAJ&redir_esc=y) - This is my absolute favourite book to recommend to students studying computer music/audio synthesis.
 I find the book does not date like some other computer music texts.
 I find the MUSIC-N style diagrams charming and the techniques are discussed very well.
-- [Udo Zölzer (Ed) - DAFX: Digital Audio Effects](https://books.google.co.uk/books/about/DAFX.html?id=DX-mRhkJL74C&source=kp_cover&redir_esc=y) - This is an invaluable book on audio DSP, written by a variety of domain experts, and including Matlab code examples.
+- [Udo Zölzer (Ed) - DAFX: Digital Audio Effects](https://books.google.co.uk/books/about/DAFX.html?id=DX-mRhkJL74C&source=kp_cover&redir_esc=y) - This is a great book on audio DSP, written by a variety of domain experts, and it includes Matlab code examples.
+- [JOS](https://ccrma.stanford.edu/~jos/) - Julius Smith's site and his four books are an amazing resource.
+Matlab and FAUST code examples included!
+- [DAFX Conference Archive](http://www.dafx.de/) - All the papers from the DAFX conference are available online.
+Another great resource.

 ## Tools
 Slightly veering off topic, these are the software tools that I find useful in my audio programming.